foreachthing/makeMoney/README.md

                         landscape).
 Type "-ps ?" for a list of options.
                         Default: a4paper
   -bpp int              Number of bills per page.
 Note: make sure that all
+                        your bills fit on one page.
+Default: 6 -col int              Number of columns of bills per page (1-100).
+Note: make sure that all your bills fit on one page.
+                        Default: 2
-                        your bills fit on one tow-column page.
-Default: 6 -width float          Width of bill in [mm].
-Image will be stretched if value doesn't match actual width.
+  -width float          Width of bill in [mm].
+Image will be stretched if
+                        value doesn't match actual width.
 Default: 130 mm -height float         Height of bill in [mm].
 Image will be stretched if